Rune-Status/task-framework/README.md

 }
 ```
-2. Using your TaskManager object you can call the addTasks() method initializing your src.tasks in the parameter.
+2. Using your TaskManager object you can call the addTasks() method initializing your tasks in the parameter.
 ```java
 public class Main {